eislab-cps/sg-sharding-xp/README.md

 implementation of the `U256` (i.e. 256-bit unsigned) type.
 In addition, sanity checks are made to check cases with known results (such as scenarios where finding compromised shards is impossible/inevitable).

+## TODO

+- Add the code for analyzing the data and generating the graphs.